emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 }
 ```

-In this tutorial we will use email as UserID and nickname to be displayed beside each message we send.
+In this tutorial, we will use email as UserID and nickname to be displayed beside each message we send.

 First, we have to import `sendbird` to our component:
  ``` javascript